destiny-evidence/destiny-repository/docs/procedures/deduplication.rst

         D7 --> C

-Note also that deduplication doesn't necessarily occur at import time, it may also be triggered by a new enhancement.
+Note also that deduplication doesn't necessarily occur at import time, it may also be triggered manually or by a new enhancement.

 High Level Process
 ------------------